tardate/LittleArduinoProjects/Electronics101/555Timer/NixiePowerSupply/README.md

 ## Circuit Design - Version 2

-Base on the results above, there are two things I wanted to investigate to see if an improved circuit was possible:
+Base on the results above, there are a few things I wanted to investigate to see if an improved circuit was possible:

 * is the active pulldown circuit really necessary?
 * how much does the RC snubber contribute to inefficiency, and can it be better tuned?
+* does the relatively low R3 value (1kΩ) in the 555 configuration lead to significant avoidable losses?

 The details of my investigation are below, but here is the TL/DR: